 Then Pre-O could be for you!
 Read on to learn more about these programs and how to apply.

 Have questions?
 Contact Caroline Ouwerkerk, Assistant Director, Center for Social Concern.

 HopkinsCORPS (which stands for “Civic Engagement,” “OutReach” and “Public Service”) gives first-year students the opportunity to dive headfirst into understanding the neighborhoods and culture of Baltimore.
 During this weeklong program, students will learn more about the social justice issues affecting Baltimore through a combination of service projects, trips to local community organizations, fun cultural events, and leadership development activities.
 You’ll leave the week with a deeper appreciation for our city and with a new group of friends who share your passion for civic engagement and volunteering.
 Learn more about the program.

-JHU Habitat for Humanity is another great way to start making a difference in the Baltimore community and exploring your new home early.
+Habitat for Humanity at JHU is another great way to start making a difference in the Baltimore community and exploring your new home early.
 The Johns Hopkins chapter works with the Habitat for Humanity of the Chesapeake to renovate houses and revitalize the Baltimore community.
 No prior construction experience is necessary!
-Find out more information about JHU Habitat for Humanity’s Pre-O.
+Find out more information about Habitat for Humanity at JHU’s Pre-O.